dart-archive/scheduled_test/README.md

 also set in the [setUp] callback.

 This package doesn't have an explicit `tearDown` method.
-Instead, the [currentSchedule.onComplete] and [currentSchedule.onException] task queues can have tasks scheduled during [setUp].
+Instead, the [currentSchedule.onComplete] task queue can have tasks scheduled during [setUp].
 For example:

 ```dart
 import 'package:scheduled_test/scheduled_test.dart';